Brill-Noether loci: Limit Linear Series on a chain of elliptic curves.

-\begin{lemma} Let $\alpha, \beta, g$ be integers such that $\alpha\le \beta$, and $ \frac{\alpha\beta}2+1 \le g\le \alpha\beta$.
-There exists an admissible filling of the $\alpha\times \beta$ rectangle with the indices $1,\dots, g$ where $\alpha\beta-g$ of the indices appear exactly twice and the remainder appear exactly once. \end{lemma} \begin{proof} We build a filling such that that the repeated indices occupy the spots closer to the top right and bottom left corners of the rectangle forming stair case shapes.
-The empty space (if any) between the two stair cases will be filled with non-repeated indices, generalizing the construction in Lemma \ref{lemseptor}.
+\begin{lemma} Let $\alpha, \beta, g$ be integers such that $\alpha\le \beta$, and $ \frac{\alpha(\beta+1)}2 \le g\le \alpha\beta$.
+There exists an admissible filling of the $\alpha\times \beta$ rectangle with the indices $1,\dots, g$ where $\alpha\beta-g$ of the indices appear exactly twice and the remainder appear exactly once. \end{lemma} \begin{proof} We construct admissible fillings corresponding to the smallest values of g so that at most $\alpha+1$ indices appear only once and the rest appear exactly twice.
+For larger values of $g$, it suffices to replace the two spots where an index was used twice by consecutive indices and increase the remaining indices by one.
+One can repeat the process as necessary up to using $\alpha \beta=g$ indices when all the entries in the filling are different.